luman-studio/dalgona-game/README.md

 **ESX/QB:**

 No manual setup is required — the framework is detected automatically.
-However, if you have renamed it, make sure to update the name in `shared/framework.lua` accordingly.

 **vRP:**

-In `fxmanifest.lua`, remove the `--` before `@vrp/lib/utils.lua`.
+In `luman-bridge/config.lua` specify framework name.

 # Support